nyunAI/nyuntam/README.md

 # Nyuntam 🚀

-**Nyuntam** is NyunAI's cutting-edge toolkit for optimizing and accelerating large language models (LLMs) through state-of-the-art compression techniques. 🛠️ With an integrated CLI, managing your workflows and experimenting with various compression and adaptation methods has never been easier! ✨
+**Nyuntam** is NyunAI's cutting-edge toolkit for optimizing and accelerating large language models (LLMs) through state-of-the-art compression techniques. 🛠️ With an integrated CLI, managing your workflows and experimenting with various compression methods has never been easier! ✨

 ## Quick Start ⚡